zephyrproject-rtos/zephyr/doc/crypto/tinycrypt.rst

 ***************

 * TinyCrypt does **not** intend to be fully side-channel resistant.
-Due to the variety of side-channel attacks, many of them making certain platforms vulnerable.
+Due to the variety of side-channel attacks, many of them making certain boards vulnerable.
 In this sense, instead of penalizing all library users with side-channel countermeasures such as increasing the overall code size, TinyCrypt only implements certain generic timing-attack countermeasures.